microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 ### Auto profile selection

 When the the `auto` mode is selected, the JVM will activate the `dedicated` profile in cases it believes the resources are dedicated.
-This JEP proposes support for Linux containers dectection only.
+This JEP proposes initial support for Linux containers dectection only.

 ### Shared profile